Govind783/coboard_Frontend/README.md

 ### Advanced Communication Tools

-- **Call-In Feature**: Initiate voice calls directly from the platform.
+- **Calling Feature**: Initiate voice and video calls directly from the platform.
 Select team members, start a call, and collaborate more effectively.
 - **Notifications**: Team members receive notifications for calls, ensuring no one misses important discussions.

 ### Web Workers